7tigersniffstherose7/PViT-C2/README.md

 # PViT-C2
-for PViT-C2
+for PViT-C2<br>

+The experimental documents will be released later<br>

-BaseLine Model Versions in Transformers
+BaseLine Model Versions in Transformers<br>

 | Model | Version |
 | --- | --- |